dnlbowers/battleships/README.md

 ![miss result displayed](docs/screenshots/miss.jpg)

 ### **End game prematurely:**
-After every turn, the player offered to leave the game.
+After every turn, the player gets offered a chance to leave the game.
 The player may use this option if they felt the odds were not in their favor and didn't want to face defeat.

 ![exit game option](docs/screenshots/exit.jpg)